This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Israel.

 Does the authority cooperate with antitrust authorities in other jurisdictions?

 In 2011, the Commissioner issued Opinion 2/11 Guidelines on Remedies to Mergers, which Raise Reasonable Concern of Significant Harm to Competition (the "Remedies Guidelines").
 According to the Remedies Guidelines, the Israeli Antitrust Authority prefers structural remedies which secure permanent change to the market.
 Structural remedies require less follow-up and enforcement compared to behavioural remedies, which control the conduct of the merged firm.
-Per the Remedies Guidelines, the Israeli Antitrust Authority may stipulate behavioural conditions as a temporary solution when:
+According to the Remedies Guidelines, the Israeli Antitrust Authority may stipulate behavioural conditions as a temporary solution when:

 - The competitive concerns involve a specific, well-defined behaviour which is easy to detect;